FOREX-Dollar gains as investors eye U.S. data for taper clues

 The Fed said in December that it would trim its monthly asset purchases by $10 billion to a total of $75 billion per month from January.

+"A focal point is whether there is going to be a reduction of $10 billion at every meeting, or whether they will wait and see for a while," said Teppei Ino, a Singapore-based analyst for the Bank of Tokyo-Mitsubishi UFJ.

-Germany's manufacturing PMI for December came in marginally above expectations at 54.3 on Thursday, while the euro zone manufacturing PMI was in line with forecasts at 52.7.
+Germany's manufacturing PMI for December came in marginally above expectations at 54.3 on Thursday, while the euro zone manufacturing PMI was in line with forecasts at 52.7, helping support the euro.
 Readings above 50 indicate expansion.

-But it offered little sustained support for the single currency, which was down 0.5 percent against the yen at 144.08 yen.

-"Over the last 20 years there's been a relatively strong tendency for the euro to fall and the dollar to rise in January," said Anders Soderberg, chief technical analyst at SEB in Stockholm.

-In thin volumes the dollar rose 2.3 percent against the Norwegian crown to 6.1549 crowns, recovering ground it lost earlier this week.

-The Australian dollar was down 0.4 percent at $0.8849 after official Chinese data released on Wednesday underscored the view that the world's second-largest economy lost some momentum in late 2013.
+The Australian dollar rose even after official Chinese data released on Wednesday underscored the view that the world's second-largest economy lost some momentum in late 2013.
 China is Australia's top export market.

 A separate private survey released on Thursday showed China's factory activity expanded at the slowest pace in three months in December.